gio54321/bin2fil/README.md

 # Bin2fil converter

-This is a simple routine that convert .bin files into filterbank format, writing also the header.
+This is a simple routine that converts .bin files into filterbank format, writing also the header.

 ### Prerequisites